cgabriel5/nodecliac/README.md

 </details>

+#### Ignoring Options

+Letting the completion engine know an option should be ignored (not displayed) is simple.
+Merely prefix the option with an exclamation-mark (`!`).
+This is meant to be used when an option has already been used and therefore doesn't need to be shown again as a possible completion item.

-**Note**: For more information about `command-string`s please take a look at `ACMAP Syntax > Flags > Flag Variations > Flags (dynamic values)`.
-The section contains complete details for `command-string`s like special character escaping caveats, dynamic/static arguments, and examples with their breakdowns.
-Please be aware that the section uses the term `command-flag` due it being used for flags but `command-flag` and `command-string` are effectively the same thing — _just a runable shell command string_.
+**Note**: For more information about `command-string`s take a look at `acmap Syntax > Flags > Flag Variants > Flags (dynamic values)`.
+The section contains more details for `command-string`s like special character escaping caveats, dynamic/static arguments, and examples with their breakdowns.
+Keep in mind that the section uses the term `command-flag` due it being used for flags but `command-flag` and `command-string` are effectively the same thing — _just a runable shell command string_.
 The naming (`command-{string|flag}`) is based on its application (i.e. for command-chains or flags).

 </details>

+<a name="syntax-flags"></a>

 #### Flags